dominikoso/intiveBackend-1/README.md

 gradlew clean bootJar
 ```

-After that navigate to build *build/libs/* and run
+After that navigate to *build/libs/* and run

 ```
 java -jar intiveBackend-0.9_21.jar